CEM 11+ Non-Verbal & Numerical Reasoning Papers

 There is so much to cover and revise that the whole process can overwhelm both parent and child.

-Revision and practice using well-structured texts will make preparing children for the varied nature of the CEM 11+ a lot easier.
+Revision and practice using well-structured papers will make preparing children for the varied nature of the CEM 11+ a lot easier.
 Revising all aspects of maths will be of benefit to any child in their day to day maths schoolwork and practice papers that cover skills such as algebra, time and temperature, or different types of charts and graphs will be of great help in raising a child’s self-confidence.
 All useful work as children prepare to tackle more difficult maths questions.

 The Non-verbal Reasoning content of the CEM 11+ may contain questions on sequences or patterns, so observation, perceptions of objects that are shifting, reflecting or transposing will all help a child to understand this facet of maths.
 Applying these same skills to 3-D shapes will also be valuable.